benkonz/benkonz.github.io/_posts/2020-07-28-building-a-brainfuck-compiler-with-rust-and-llvm.md

 The `echo $?` should print out the status code of the last program.
 You can modify the `let i32_zero = i32_type.const_int(0, false);` line to return any integer.

-# System Calls
+# Standard Library Functions

 Before we start compiling our source program, we need to initialize the memory that our brainf*ck programs will use.
-This means calling the [calloc](https://en.cppreference.com/w/c/memory/calloc) system call.
+This means calling the [calloc](https://en.cppreference.com/w/c/memory/calloc) libc call.

 After we've initialized our `builder`, we're going to add this code